 Several neighbors have become interested in what we're doing and have alerted me to visitors in their back yards including a Barred Owl, an active fox den, and accessible nests.

 I hope you will enjoy seeing all of this.
 It has made us more aware of the interdependence of wild creatures on each other and on us humans living in close proximity to them.

 Freeport, ME 04032

 In 2009, I began taking photographs of the birds around our house in Maine and soon realized how much I had been missing.
 I needed a better camera with a longer lens.
 Even more important though, was developing an awareness of what was going on around me and where to point that lens.
-Now, approaching my eightieth birthday, I have really just begun to learn about the natural world.
+I have really just begun to learn about the natural world.